Get started with News on iPhone

-To stop following a channel or topic, swipe it to the left, then tap Unfollow.
+To stop following a channel or topic, tap Edit, tap next to the channel or topic, then tap Remove.

 To easily follow specific channels and topics, tap the search field at the top of the screen, enter the channel or topic’s name, then tap in the results below.

 Some channels you follow may send notifications about important stories.

 Tap Following, swipe to the bottom of the screen, then tap Manage Notifications.

 If you’re signed in to the iTunes Store (Settings > [your name] > iTunes & App Store), you can receive New Features & Tips notifications from the Apple News team.
 If, in the U.S. and Canada, you subscribe to Apple News+, you can also choose to be notified when new issues are available.